 Biography

 A Toronto Star news item dated November 3, 1916 states: “Pte.
 J.T.
-Pearce, who was recently reported to have died of wounds enlisted for overseas service about a year ago.
-After receiving his preparatory military training in Toronto during the winter he was sent overseas in April with the 81st Battalion.
-He was later drafted to another unit and set to France in July.
-According to the casualty lists his relatives live at 10 Fuller avenue.”
+Pearce, who was recently reported to have died of wounds, enlisted for overseas service about a year ago.
+After receiving his preparatory military training in Toronto during the winter, he was sent overseas in April with the 81st Battalion.
+He was later drafted into another unit and sent to France in July.
+According to the casualty lists, his relatives live at 10 Fuller Avenue.”

 Significant Dates